GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0136 - I addded product to IUnitofWork.cs and UnitofWork.cs files.

 0142 - I bulit the application and checked  i got error.
 It was a spealing error. i added 's' after product in IunitofWork file.

        Then I add right words and application works in browser.

+0150 - I added a controller for product in Area>Admin> Controller.

+0159 - Afterthat, i added IWebHostEnvironment and changed its class to public.